rrricardo00/Laravel-Images-Upload/README.md

 Standard project for learning and how to make a photo album if you like.

 # How To
-On a laravel enviroment, clone this project and set you database location.
+On a laravel enviroment, clone this project and set you database location in env.

-Enjoy.
+Enjoy it.

-Hope Helped you.
+Hope it helped you.

 Ty for using.